-- FICA and other employment-related tax withholding from pay; - Worker's compensation insurance coverage, and - They are paid, per State labor regulations, for work activities performed.
+- · FICA and other employment-related tax withholding from pay, - · Worker's compensation insurance coverage, and - They are paid, per State labor regulations, for work activities performed.

-Self-employment must be documented through evidence of the endeavor being a legitimate legal business through documentation of:
+Self-employment must be validated as a legitimate legal business through documentation of:

+- · Material participation in the business,

+- Proof of regular and on-going business transactions,

-- Business is registered with the Secretary of State, - A current business license; - Filing self-employment tax documents; - Property and/or accounts in the business's name, - A profit motivation, - Material participation in the business, and - Proof of regular and on-going business transactions.
+- Business is registered with the Secretary of State,

+- A current business license,

+- Filing self-employment tax documents,

+- · Property and/or accounts in the business's name, and

+- A profit motivation.

-Corporations, LLCs, partnerships, and passive business ownership are not self-employment (CMA 503-1).
+Corporations, LLCs, partnerships, and passive business ownership are not self-employment (CMA 503-1 Self-Employment Income).
 Income paid to corporate shareholders, LLCs, etc. is unearned income.
 However, individuals who are corporate employees, and whom the corporation pays wages with appropriate withholding, may be considered employed.